nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `list` followed by `deleteScore 2 1` deletes first score of the 2nd student in the student list.
 * `find Betsy` followed by `deleteScore 1 2` deletes second score of the 1st student in the results of the `find` command.

+### Exporting a student's progress : `exportP`

+Exports the specified student's progress into a pdf file.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.